 On the ongoing project

-Case #3 Commonly, on an existing project, DevOps starts one’s work with the research of the system and its documentation.
+Case #3 Commonly, on an existing project, DevOps starts their work with the research of the system and its documentation.
 To perform specific tasks, like setting up CI/CD, they need:

 - to look at what technologies are used